David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 </button>
 ```

-An alternative technique, **Option B.**, delivers the same experience, this time using plain text inside a `span` element that has been visually hidden using a `CSS` class.
+An alternative technique, **Option B**, delivers the same experience, this time using plain text inside a `span` element that has been visually hidden using a `CSS` class.
 The content of the `button` is still available to the screen reader.

 ```html
 <!-- Option B. -->